RIC Freshman Isabella Ba Wins Competitive PBS Scholarship

 According to David Piccerelli, president of Rhode Island PBS, “The field of applicants for this scholarship is always very competitive and Isabella rose to the top.
 Isabella demonstrates the qualities we seek in scholarship recipients.
 She has proven high academic performance and she possesses great potential to be a successful leader in broadcasting.”

-This is the sixth year Rhode Island PBS has awarded scholarships of up to $15,000 through a $1 million scholarship fund created at the Rhode Island Foundation.
+This is the sixth year Rhode Island PBS has awarded scholarships of up to $15,000 through a $1 million scholarship fund administered by the Rhode Island Foundation.

 David Cicilline, the Foundation’s president and CEO, states, “We are proud to have donors like Rhode Island PBS that value the importance of investing in the next generation.
 As the recipients graduate from college, start their careers and contribute to the civic life of their communities, the impact of these scholarships will make a difference for decades.”